 Congrats to Munirih Jester, BPA, who is a Digital Inclusion Fellow with the San Antonio Housing Authority (SAHA).
 Munirih was selected to be one of three fellows in San Antonio as part of the Digital Inclusion Fellowship, a national program with 22 fellows that helps to address the digital divide in our country.
 Munirih will be assisting SAHA residents develop digital skills as part of the ConnectHome Initiative.

 Congrats to Drew Galloway on his new role as Executive Director of MOVE San Antonio, leading millennial-focused civic engagement initiatives.

-We have raised over $20,000 thanks to the generous donations from the Henry B. Gonzalez family, friends and community.
-The Henry B. Gonzalez Scholarship recognizes the Congressman’s many contributions to politics and policies.
+We have raised over $25,000 thanks to the generous donations from the Henry B. Gonzalez family, friends and community.
+The Henry B. Gonzalez Scholarship is currently endowed.
+It recognizes the Congressman’s many contributions to politics and policies.
 This scholarship will be awarded on a combination merit and need basis to students enrolled in one of the College of Public Policy’s undergraduate academic majors — Criminal Justice and Public Administration.
 With your help, you can support UTSA Roadrunners in successfully fulfilling their academic and professional goals in a timely manner, so that upon graduation, they will be able to strengthen their society and advance public policy and practice in an increasingly globalized world.
 Schools of public policy are constantly evolving, and our students will need to have the skills it takes to rise to the challenges of our time to building a sustainable future in our San Antonio communities.